Keto vs Mediterranean Diet: Which Wins?

 Required Effort

-The ketogenic style of eating requires increased effort when compared to the Mediterranean because it drops the carbohydrate intake so low that it almost eliminates a macronutrient altogether.
+The ketogenic style of eating requires increased effort when compared to the Mediterranean because it drops the carbohydrate intake so low that it almost eliminates the macronutrient altogether.

 Costs

 Because the Mediterranean diet permits foods such as beans and lentils, it can result in its followers spending less on groceries.
-On the other hand, keto can be more expensive—especially if you buy the many ready-made keto products available.
+Keto can be more expensive—especially if you buy the many ready-made keto products available.
+These products tend to be processed and less healthy than fresh foods.

 Health Risks